-Who’s the real-life family the Roys are based on in ‘Succession’?
+What's ‘Succession’ based on?
+The real-life family behind the Roys

 News Corp., on the other hand, had most famously controlled Fox Corp. before splitting nearly 10 years ago, per The New York Times.
 There was word of a potential re-merger between the two companies, before it was announced that Rupert Murdoch withdrew his bid earlier this year, according to CNBC.

-News Corp. has its hands in other businesses that “reach as far as the UK and Australia” and include, according to Vanity Fair, “broadcast and cable networks, a film and television studio, a live entertainment division, and an Indian television provider.”
+News Corp. has its hands in other businesses that “reach as far as the U.K. and Australia” and include, according to Vanity Fair, “broadcast and cable networks, a film and television studio, a live entertainment division, and an Indian television provider.”

 Much like Waystar Royco, News Corp. had undergone its fair share of scandal: in 2011, News of the World, a newspaper owned by News Corp., underwent a “hacking scandal,” according to CNN. “... it was discovered reporters were hacking the phones of royals, celebrities and crime victims to get their stories,” per CNN.

 Much like in “Succession,” Rupert Murdoch testified before Parliament’s Culture, Media and Sport Committee with his son James.
 This is “like a mirror image of the show,” according to CNN.
-In Season 2 of “Succession,” Logan and Roy testify in front of a U.S. Senate subcommittee about allegations of sexual assault, harassment and even murder that had been buried internally.
+In “Succession” Season 2, Logan and Roy testify in front of a U.S. Senate subcommittee about allegations of sexual assault, harassment and even murder that had been buried internally.

 Also similarly to “Succession,” Rupert Murdoch made a surprising business move.
 In 2018, he sold off most of 21st Century Fox to Disney, according to CNN.

-In the Season 3 finale of “Succession,” Logan makes a similarly surprising announcement: that he’d be selling Waystar Royco to fictional streaming company GoJo, giving founder Lukas Matsson control of Waystar in the process.
+In the “Succession” Season 3 finale, Logan makes a similarly surprising announcement: that he’d be selling Waystar Royco to fictional streaming company GoJo, giving founder Lukas Matsson control of Waystar in the process.

 Is ‘Succession’ on HBO worth watching?

-Honestly, who am I to say?
-Is anything really worth watching?
-On one hand, “Succession” is incredibly well-written and may have some of the best jokes on TV right now (the way Tom curb-stomped the huge purse Greg’s date wore in the first episode of Season 4 has understandably taken Twitter by storm).
+On one hand, “Succession” is incredibly well-written and may have had some of the best jokes on TV (the way Tom curb-stomped the huge purse Greg’s date wore in the first episode of Season 4 has understandably taken Twitter by storm).

-tom wambsgans tomgreg "why? because she’s brought a ludicrously capacious bag. what’s even in there, huh? flat shoes for the subway? her lunch pail?
-I mean, greg, it’s monstrous.
-It’s gargantuan. you could take it camping. you could slide it across the floor after a bank job." pic.twitter.com/QJXVsxpRIj— tomgreg reactions & clips (@tomgregreact) March 30, 2023

 On the other hand, it’s about a family of terrible people doing terrible things to each other for more money and more power.
 To put it lightly, “Succession” isn’t exactly a feel-good TV show.